Palliative: "I Know Some Nigerians In America Who Received Cash Transfer From US Govt" -Oshiomhole | Get the Latest News, National, Politics, Entertainment, Metro, Sport & Opinions.

 Palliative: “I Know Some Nigerians In America Who Received Cash Transfer From US Govt” -Oshiomhole

-The former governor of Edo state, Comrade Adams Oshiomhole, was granted an interview on Channels Television last night where he spoke about the proposed eight thousand naira palliative by the administration of Asiwaju Bola Ahmed Tinubu.
+Last night, former Edo state governor and Comrade Adams Oshiomhole guested on Channels Television to discuss the planned 8,000 naira palliative by the administration of Asiwaju Bola Ahmed Tinubu.

-Again, Comrade Adams Oshiomhole said, “one thing people need to know is that we did not promise an overnight solution during the campaign.
-President Asiwaju Bola Ahmed Tinubu is already doing what he was elected for which is to be committed and to take the right decisions.”
+One thing people need to know is that we did not guarantee an overnight answer during the campaign,” Comrade Adams Oshiomhole remarked again.
+What President Asiwaju Bola Ahmed Tinubu was elected to do—show commitment and make the correct calls—he is already doing.

-Lastly, the former governor of Edo state said, “to me, the only challenge we have for now is the endless lamentations of Nigerians about the transparency in disbursing the eight thousand naira palliative.”
+At the close of his speech, the ex-governor of Edo state added, “to me, the only challenge we have for now is the endless lamentations of Nigerians about the transparency in disbursing the eight thousand naira palliative.”

 )